Complete List of Car Insurance Discounts: How to Maximize Your Savings

 Multi-Policy & Household Discounts

-Bundling is consistently one of the biggest discount opportunities available to homeowners and renters alike.
+Bundling is consistently one of the biggest discount opportunities available.
+Here's how the top carriers stack up in 2026:

 Multi-Policy Bundle (Home + Auto)

 Bundling your auto insurance with a home, renters, condo, or life insurance policy from the same carrier is one of the fastest ways to lower your rate.
-Most major insurers apply this discount to both policies.
-Learn more about cheap car insurance options from carriers with the strongest bundling discounts.
+Updated 2026 insurer data shows:

 Multi-Car Discount

-Insuring two or more vehicles on the same policy can save you 10 to 25% per vehicle.
+Insuring two or more vehicles on the same policy can save you 10% or more per vehicle.
+GEICO and American Family offer up to 25%, while AAA extends this to 27.3% for two or more cars — and Farmers reportedly offers up to 48% in some markets.
+The average family saves around $830 per year (roughly 35%) compared to separate policies.
 This discount is available at virtually every major insurer and is one of the most impactful for households with multiple drivers.
 The multi-car insurance discount applies as long as all vehicles share the same policy — even if they're driven by different household members.

 Homeowner Discount